 One of the most critical factors in providing an accurate co-packing quote is the dieline.
 Without it, pricing and feasibility assessments become challenging, often leading to delays, cost discrepancies, or unexpected production issues.

-Finding the Right Candy Co-Packer: What Brands Need to Know The candy industry is evolving, with brands looking for efficient, scalable ways to bring their products to market.
+The candy industry is evolving, with brands looking for efficient, scalable ways to bring their products to market.
 Whether launching a new line of gummies, chocolates, or hard candies, partnering with a candy co-packer can streamline production while maintaining quality.
-But how do you find […]
+But how do you find the right co-packer for your brand?
+And what should you […]

 Co-packing plays a pivotal role in the food industry, especially for brands focused on organic and non-GMO products.
 According to the Organic Trade Association, sales of organic food in the U.S. grew by 12.4% in 2020, reaching a record $62 billion, while demand for non-GMO products continues to rise as consumers prioritize transparency and health (Organic Trade Association, 2021).